AllenNeuralDynamics/aind-fiber-photometry-harp-pipeline/README.md

  ```
 # Output

-Tools used to read files in python are [h5py](https://pypi.org/project/h5py/), json and csv.

 * `aind`: The pipeline outputs are saved under the `results` top-level folder with JSON files following [aind-data-schema](https://github.com/AllenNeuralDynamics/aind-data-schema).
-Each field of view (plane) runs as a parallel process from motion-correction to event detection.
-The first subdirectory under `results` is named according to Allen Institute for Neural Dynamics standard for derived asset formatting.
-Below that folder, each field of view is named according to the anatomical region of imaging and the index (or plane number) it corresponds to.
-The index number is generated before processing in the session.json which details out the imaging configuration during acquisition.
-As the movies go through the processsing pipeline, a JSON file called processing.json is created where processing data from input parameters are appended.
-The final JSON will sit at the root of the `results` folder at the end of processing.
+The folders are shown below:

 ```plaintext
 📦results